-- A site and/or vicinity map showing a) any previously developed areas of the site; b) the street grid density or built density of the area within a 1 mile radius of the perimeter of the project site; and c) the construction impact zone; and d) the location of any wetlands, water bodies, or land within 100 feet of these areas. - □ A calculation of either street grid density or built density within a 1 mile radius of the perimeter of the project site. - ☐ If on-site impacts occur, a brief narrative describing the planned compensating wetland restoration activities, including the size of the impacted wetlands and of the restored wetlands.
+- A site plan and/or map showing a) any previously developed areas of the site; b) the street network grid density or built density of the area within a 1 mile radius of the perimeter of the project site; and c) the boundaries of building and site disturbance associated with the project; and d) the location of any wetlands, riparian areas, water bodies, or land within 100 feet of these areas. - □ A calculation of either street network grid density or built density within a 1 mile radius of the perimeter of the project site. - □ If on-site impacts occur, a brief narrative describing the planned compensating wetland restoration activities, including the size of the impacted wetlands and of the restored wetlands.
 For Option 3, also include a narrative describing the stormwater best management practices employed and the amount of rainfall that will be captured.

-□ A site plan indicating the portion of the site that is impacted, and the location of any BMPs.
+A site plan indicating the portion of the site that is impacted, and the location of any planned stormwater management technologies or BMPs.